Arrieta pitches Phillies past Mets 5-3 for 5th straight win

 It was the first time Arrieta pitched beyond the sixth inning, as well as the first time he struck out more than six, since May 25, 2019, when he allowed two runs and whiffed eight in eight innings in a win over Milwaukee.

+The outing Friday allowed Arrieta to keep pace with the rest of his rotation mates.
+Even with Arrieta’s hiccup on Sunday, Phillies starters have compiled a 3.29 ERA during their 10-1 run.

+“It’s kind of an unsaid competition amongst the starters,” Arrieta said.
+“Because (Aaron) Nola does his thing, (Zack) Wheeler does his thing and we want to continue that.”

 Jay Bruce and Didi Gregorius had early RBIs to stake Arrieta to a 2-0 lead.
 Michael Conforto hit a tying, two-run homer in the fifth before Arrieta retired six of the final seven batters he faced.
+He entered the seventh inning having thrown a season-high 91 pitches but set down the Mets’ 7-8-9 batters on 11 pitches.

 The Phillies put Arrieta in line for the win in the seventh.
 Jared Hughes (1-2) retired the first two batters he faced before Phil Gosselin doubled and scored on Quinn’s hit.